Posted April 23, 2019

 Nation-states are also targeting cryptocurrencies – because nation-states that often carry out attacks against FSS have heavy economic sanctions placed upon them, like Iran and North Korea, they often turn to cryptocurrency to make money.
 North Korea is also known to practice cryptojacking to access cryptocurrencies, which can leave backdoors open for other malware.
 This targeting of the FSS provides a blueprint for countries like North Korea and Iran.
 If nation-states are targeting your organization, they may be living on your networks for months at a time before extracting information.
 Keeping your network hygiene, firewalls, and anti-virus software up-to-date is paramount to defending against nation-state actors.

 In 2017, hacktivists attacked US state and local governments more than any other threat actor group.
-Using a campaign known as #OpIcarus, hacktivists launched DDoS attacks against online and mobile banking services, recently targeting Rabobank.
-Because these attacks are not centrally planned and executed, hacktivists often use hashtags like #OpIcarus to garner support and, in some cases, get help from other hacktivists.
+Using a campaign known as #OpIcarus, hacktivists launched DDoS attacks against online and mobile finance & banking services, recently targeting Rabobank.
+Because these cyber attacks are not centrally planned and executed, hacktivists often use hashtags like #OpIcarus to garner support and, in some cases, get help from other hacktivists.

 The decentralization of groups like Anonymous have made hacktivist attacks very difficult to predict and hard to defend against.
 Many hacktivists gather and collect information from social media—LookingGlass recommends good social media hygiene and to be cautious of oversharing, especially for executives and essential personnel.
 Hacktivists operate and organize on social media sites where your organization posts.